raghava239/medium/mcp/hotel-app/mcp-post.md

 The Agent App Execution Layer: An abstract runtime environment using an Agent Development Kit (ADK) to process user prompts and orchestrate functional execution.

+To keep our deployment environment clean and production-ready, we separate our architecture configuration files (tools.yaml) and environmental setup logs into a dedicated External Configuration Git Repository.

 🛠️ Step 1: Provisioning the Environment
 Before diving into configuration, prepare your runtime virtual machine (VM) with the required execution runtimes and package tooling.

+For quick access to a complete list of installation utilities used during this phase, you can reference our version-controlled Installation Commands Script on GitHub.

 Initializing System Dependencies
-Ensure you have Node.js/NPX and the appropriate client runtime utilities initialized on your development VM
+Ensure you have Node.js/NPX and the appropriate client runtime utilities initialized on your development VM:

 Bash
 # Update local package definitions